What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 Scenario 3: Hybrid Cloud Data Fabric

 The Problem: A financial services firm operates across AWS, on-premise, and colocation facilities.
-Compliance requires certain data to stay on-premise, but analytics teams need unified access.
+Compliance requires certain data to stay on-premise, but analytics teams still need unified access.

 The Solution: